Omar Ali Saifuddin II: Early life

 When his father, Sultan Muhammad Jamalul Alam I, died in 1804, he was still a minor followed by a physical deformity of an extra thumb on his right hand.
 Therefore, his grandfather, Paduka Seri Bega'wan Muhammad Tajuddin ascended the throne for the second time.
 Due to the advanced age of Sultan Muhammad Tajuddin, his younger brother, Pengiran Di-Gadong Pengiran Muda Muhammad Kanzul Alam acted as regent.
-When Sultan Muhammad Tajuddin died in 1807, the regent became the 21st Sultan of Brunei and was known as Sultan Muhammad Kanzul Alam.
-Sultan Muhammad Kanzul Alam then appointed his own son, Pengiran Anak Muhammad Alam as heir to the throne of Brunei.
+When Muhammad Tajuddin died in 1807, the regent became the sultan of Brunei and was known as Sultan Muhammad Kanzul Alam.
+Kanzul Alam then appointed his own son, Pengiran Muda Muhammad Alam as heir to the throne of Brunei.

 In 1825, when Pengiran Muda Omar Ali Saifuddin had come of age, he asserted his claim to the throne.
-Pengiran Muda Omar Ali Saifuddin was supported by most nobles as he was the rightful heir according to Brunei’s royal traditions.
+Pengiran Muda Omar Ali Saifuddin was supported by most nobles as he was the rightful heir according to Brunei's royal traditions.
 The Kris Si Naga was in the possession of his mother, thus strengthened his claim.
-To end the succession crisis, Sultan Muhammad Alam stepped down from the throne and was sentenced to death.
+To end the succession crisis, Muhammad Alam stepped down from the throne and was sentenced to death.
 In 1828, Pengiran Muda Omar Ali Saifuddin ascended the throne as the 23rd Sultan of Brunei, taking the title Sultan Omar Ali Saifuddin II.

-Reign (1828-1852)
+Reign

+Accession and struggle for Kuching

 After his succession to the throne, he appointed his uncle Pengiran Muda Hashim as the Bendahara (Prime Minister) as a sign of compassion to heal their family relations after the Second Civil War.
-Hashim was also the late Sultan Muhammad Alam and Pengiran Noralam's brother.
+Pengiran Bendahara Pengiran Muda Hashim was also the late Sultan Muhammad Alam and Queen Noralam's brother.

-Control over Sarawak

-During Sultan Omar Ali Saifuddin II’s reign, he tried to establish absolute control over Sarawak (present day Kuching).
-Before this, only the Pengirans who acted on behalf of the Sultan, were in charge in Kuching collecting taxes and revenues from the local people.
-Especially after the discovery of antimony ore in Sarawak, the Sultan became more ambitious in gaining control of the economy of Sarawak.
-The Governor of Sarawak at that time, Pengiran Indera Mahkota Mohammad Salleh, also used forced labour to run the antimony mines.
-A disturbance occurred in Sarawak where an uprising against Brunei rule led by Datu Patinggi Ali, who was one of the ruling chiefs in Sarawak.
+During Sultan Omar Ali Saifuddin II's reign, he tried to establish absolute control over the economic importance of Kuching.
+Before this, only the Pengirans who acted on behalf of the Sultan, were in charge of collecting taxes and revenues from the local people.
+Especially after the discovery of antimony ore in Kuching, the Sultan became more ambitious in gaining control of Kuching's economy.
+The Governor of Sarawak at that time, Pengiran Indera Mahkota, also used forced labour to run the antimony mines.
+A disturbance occurred in Sarawak where an uprising against Brunei rule led by Datu Patinggi Ali, who was one of the ruling chiefs in Kuching.
 Due to the worsened situation in Sarawak, Pengiran Muda Hashim was ordered to restore order in the area.